| || |

 |Netherlands Institute for Health Sciences (NIHES), Rotterdam, The Netherlands

-My research focuses on understanding genetic and epigenetic processes underlying cardiometabolic phenotypes in pregnant women and children.
-I have a background in medicine and (genetic) epidemiology and extensive experience leading and participating in genome- and epigenome-wide association studies in international consortia.
-I am Assistant Professor in the Generation R Study Group at Erasmus MC, Rotterdam, the Netherlands.
-Within this population-based birth cohort study of almost 10,000 children, my research focus is genetic and epigenetic studies of cardiometabolic phenotypes in mothers and children, working with genome-wide and epigenome-wide association data within large-scale international consortia, mainly the EGG (Early Growth Genetics) and EAGLE (Early Genetics & Lifecourse Epidemiology) consortia, with over 30,000 participants, and the PACE (Pregnancy And Childhood Epigenetics) consortium, with almost 10,000 participants.
-Within these consortia, I lead or co-lead multiple projects.
+I am senior researcher and principal investigator epigenetic epidemiology of the Generation R Study at Erasmus MC, Rotterdam, the Netherlands.
+Within this population-based birth cohort study of almost 10,000 children, my research focuses on understanding molecular processes underlying cardiometabolic phenotypes in pregnant women and children.
+I work mostly with genome-wide and epigenome-wide association data within large-scale international consortia, mainly the EGG (Early Growth Genetics) consortium, with over 30,000 participants, and the PACE (Pregnancy And Childhood Epigenetics) consortium, with around 20,000 participants.
+I have extensive experience leading and participating in genome- and epigenome-wide association studies in these consortia.

-• Genome-wide association studies in the international EGG (Early Growth Genetics) & EAGLE (Early Genetics & Lifecourse Epidemiology) Consortia; (Co-) leader of multiple projects.
+- Genome-wide association studies in the international EGG (Early Growth Genetics) & EAGLE (Early Genetics & Lifecourse Epidemiology) Consortia; (Co-) leader of multiple projects, including the genome-wide association studies of childhood body mass index and early skeletal growth.

-• Epigenome-wide association studies in the PACE (Pregnancy And Childhood Epigenetics) Consortium: (Co-) leader of multiple projects.
+- Epigenome-wide association studies in the PACE (Pregnancy And Childhood Epigenetics) Consortium: (Co-) leader of multiple projects, including the epigenome-wide association studies on childhood body mass index and birth weight.

-• DynaHEALTH consortium: Co-leader of the work package on early life in an EU-funded Horizon 2020 research programme.
+- DynaHEALTH consortium: Co-leader of the work package on early life in this EU-Horizon 2020-funded project.

 Positions and Honors